-In a statewide teleconference Monday, state officials including Attorney General Tim Fox and Senator Steve Daines took questions from callers about scammers.
+During a statewide teleconference on Monday, state officials — including Fox and Senator Steve Daines — took questions from callers about scammers.

 State officials said it’s best to call them if you suspect you’re being targeted.